pagkly/Zed/Investopedia3/What Does the Graduate Record Examination (GRE) Measure.md

 ## Signing Up and Preparing for the GRE

-Sign up to take the GRE is done on the [ETS website](https://www.ets.org/gre/revised_general/about/fees).
+Sign up to take the GRE is done on the [[ETS website]](https://www.ets.org/gre/revised_general/about/fees).
 Taking the computer test requires a free ETS account, then the test taker can sign up for a test date and center—although they must register at least two calendar days prior to the planned test date.
-Payment for the test can be made via credit or debit card, [e-check](https://www.investopedia.com/terms/e/electroniccheck.asp), paper check, or [PayPal](https://www.investopedia.com/terms/p/paypal.asp).
+Payment for the test can be made via credit or debit card, [[e-check]](https://www.investopedia.com/terms/e/electroniccheck.asp), paper check, or [[PayPal]](https://www.investopedia.com/terms/p/paypal.asp).

 In terms of preparing for the GRE, the ETS site offers a range of resources—most of them free.
 ETS offers free practice tests, math skills review with definitions and examples, and instructional videos.
 ETS also offers paid materials, which includes a number of additional practice tests.
 As well, there are section-specific questions, such as verbal reasoning, that can be purchased.
 There are also online writing practice features available through the service, which allows you to write two essays and get scores and feedback.